cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

 }
 ```

 If you had put `4`, you would have to add another `if ...
-"3"` (not `else if ...
-"3"`).
+"3"` - not `else if ...
+"3"`.
 <br/><br/>
-With the module informed about what it has to do to migrate its state from one consensus version to the next, you need to inform the app about what to do about the whole app version, from v1 to v2.
-Such an app upgrade could cover state migration for more than one module.
+With the module informed about what it has to do to migrate its state from one consensus version to the next, you need to inform the app how to handle the whole app version, from v1 to v2.
+Such an app upgrade could cover a state migration for more than one module.
 <br/><br/>
-The app already calls your module's `RegisterServices` so you do not need to add anything here.
+The app already calls your module's `RegisterServices`, so you do not need to add anything here.
 If it is not already the case, make sure your app has a `Configurator`:

 ```go
 type App struct {